A family guide to electric safety - a practical guide for children and adults

 With the flick of a switch, you can heat, cool and light your surroundings with electricity.
-It's so easy, it seems like electricity could never be any trouble.
-But care must be taken with this helpful energy we need for everyday living.
+It's so easy.
+However, you must use caution when you are around or using this energy source.
 Safe use of electricity can prevent fires in your home and injuries to your family.
 Here are some tips for all members of your household to follow when using electricity.

-Please read these safety tips with your children, and don't forget to tell them to "play it safe" around the house and outdoors by staying away from electrical equipment and wires, as well as appliances.
-Most importantly, tell them to call an adult immediately if they see any problems with electrical wires or equipment.
+Please share these safety tips with your children, and tell them to "play it safe" around the house and outdoors by staying away from electrical equipment, wires and appliances.
+Most importantly, they should call an adult immediately if they see any problems with electrical wires or equipment.

 - NEVER touch electrical appliances, light switches or anything using electricity if you have wet hands or are standing on a wet surface.
 Electricity travels through water, and you could be shocked or seriously injured.
 NEVER stick metal objects in electric outlets.
 Again, you could be shocked or seriously injured.

 - NEVER climb or play around trees that are close to power lines!
-If you see a tree limb that is too close to a power line, call (800) 981-0600 to have it removed.
-If a pet or any animal gets trapped on a utility pole or in a tree that is near power lines, call KU's Electric Trouble department anytime, day or night, at (800) 981-0600 and let us help you.
+If you see a tree limb that is too close to a power line, call LG&E's Forestry Services department at (502) 627-3315 (outside Louisville 800-331-7370) to remove it.
+If a pet or any animal gets trapped on a utility pole or in a tree that is near power lines, call LG&E anytime, day or night, at (502) 589-1444 (outside Louisville 800-331-7370) and let us help you.
 Never try to help the animal yourself!

 - NEVER climb or play near the metal or brick fences that surround electrical equipment.
 The fences around electric substations are there to keep people away for their safety.
 If a ball or other object falls inside the fence, DO NOT try to get it yourself.
-Call KU's Electric Trouble department at (800) 981-0600, and we'll be happy to help.
+Call LG&E at (502) 589-1444 (outside Louisville 800-331-7370), and we'll be happy to help.

 - NEVER fly kites or model airplanes near power lines!
 Play in parks or other open spaces with no power lines to prevent the danger of severe injuries if a kite string or toy control wire should touch a power line.